 This program of studies covers information from all of our programs, including program overviews and information on proficiencies, academic skills, and opportunities for each CVCC Program.

-The Administration of the Central Vermont Career Center publish yearly reports to the public about our school community and our latest efforts.
+The Administration of the Central Vermont Career Center publish yearly reports to the public about our school community, our budget, and our latest efforts.

 Check out our latest report for information about our school, staff, and student body!